rdemolgen/SavvySuite/README.md

   6. Uncorrected normalised read depth
   7. Phred score probability of a deletion in this bin
   8. Phred score probability of a duplication in this bin
++ -headers - Makes SavvyCNV output a header at the top of the CNV list it generates.

 The output cnv_list.csv contains a tab-separated list of detected CNVs.
 The columns in the output are:
 1. Chromosome